Canon SX730 vs Olympus E-M10 III

 Review summary: Canon SX730 vs Olympus E-M10 III

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX730 and the Olympus E-M10 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX730 HS: